-The Surgical Critical Care Fellowship at Brigham and Women's Hospital (BWH) is a one-year ACGME-accredited fellowship for residents with at least three years of ACGME-accredited general surgery training in the United States.
-The program provides surgical education of the highest caliber leading to American Board of Surgery Certification in Surgical Critical Care.
+The surgical critical care fellowship at Brigham and Women's Hospital is a one-year ACGME-accredited fellowship for residents with at least three years of ACGME-accredited general surgery training in the United States.
+The program provides surgical education of the highest caliber leading to American Board of Surgery certification in surgical critical care.

-Surgical critical care training at BWH and our affiliated teaching hospitals offers a diverse experience encompassing all elements of surgical critical care.
-These combined hospital facilities allow each surgical critical care fellow to obtain a large experience to develop independent responsibility in the postoperative care of a variety of surgical patients.
-In addition to rotations in the primary surgical intensive care units, an extensive array of electives is available throughout BWH.
+Surgical critical care training at the Brigham and our affiliated teaching hospitals offers a diverse experience encompassing all elements of surgical critical care.
+These combined hospital facilities allow each surgical critical care fellow to obtain significant experience to develop independent responsibility in the postoperative care of a variety of surgical patients.
+In addition to rotations in the primary surgical intensive care units, an extensive array of electives is available throughout the Brigham.

-The program is also designed to encourage clinical and basic scientific investigational experience.
+The program is also designed to provide clinical and basic scientific investigational experience.

 Our culture in providing excellence in patient care, teaching and research affords an exceptional environment for clinical training and participation in exciting advances in basic and clinical research.